 More Information About Agapanthus

 Agapanthus (Lily of the Nile) is a South African, bulb producing amaryllid genus well-known for being a great summer-flowering, butterfly-attracting perennial in warm climates.
 Our goal is to find cold-hardy agapanthus plants to expand their use as garden perennials northward...so far, we have trialed 93 different agapanthus plants.
 We've killed several, found others that don't flower in cold climates, and discovered a special few agapanthus that have been extraordinary garden performers in our Zone 7b climate.

 Plant Delights currently offers the best agapanthus bulbs from our cold trials for both perennial gardens and summer color bowls.
 Agapanthus grows into clumps of strappy leaves which are topped in summer with large, exotic, spherical flower heads atop spikes that range from 8" tall to 3' or taller.
 Agapanthus flowers can range from dark purple to steel blue to white, including a few bicolor selections...blue agapanthus being the most popular.

-Siting & Uses: They are tough, low-maintenance, easy-to-grow plants which makes them perfect for most gardens.
+Site Selection: Agapanthus are tough, low-maintenance, easy-to-grow plants which make them perfect for most gardens.
 They are also heat, drought, and salt tolerant and do well in coastal gardens and Mediterranean climates.
-Agapanthus also works well in containers and they make great cut flowers.
+Agapanthus also works well in containers and make great cut flowers.

 Water: Although agapanthus plants are drought-tolerant, they flower much better when the soil is kept moist during the summer months and into early autumn.
 Too much water during the winter will rot them.

 Soil: Well-drained soils are needed to prevent root rot.
 Most agapanthus do not care what the pH is.
-(Except A. africanus which prefers acid).
+(Except A. africanus which prefers more acidic soil).